 Fox Wood has a clear policy about access to and the use of the Internet.
 Under no circumstances should adults in school access inappropriate images.
 Accessing child pornography or indecent images of children on the internet, and making, storing or disseminating such material, is illegal and, if proven, will invariably lead to the individual being barred from work with children and young people.
-All staff have signed a 'Use of internet' Policy.
+All staff have signed an 'Acceptable Use of ICT Policy and ICT Code of Conduct'.
 We also have a security monitoring programme called Securus.

 Staff must not befriend pupils on social network sites and must not befriend parents or expupils.
 They should not discuss information about the school on such sites as this could compromise confidentiality.
 Nor should they detail any information which might lead to the identification of a pupil (past or present) at the school.
-Detailed information can be found in the E-safety policy.
+Further detailed information can be found in the Computing and Online Safety policies.